slott56/slott56.github.io/Pelican/content/blog/2026/06/2026-06-17-oodesign_card_games.rst

 It can be **very** difficult to isolate and encapsulate the details of a card.

 Mostly because, the details of a card are not part of the card itself.
-They're part of the context in which the card is used.
+The details arise from the context in which the card is used.

 The point here is to put two contexts under the microscope: Cribbage and Canasta.